 Finally, the more exciting part of apartment shopping—trying out the amenities.
 Often, included perks are the icing on the cake when it comes to apartment living.
 In general, there are a variety of amenities that come with apartment living like gated communities, security, package reception when you’re not home, and covered parking.
 Some complexes even offer gyms, saunas, pools, playgrounds, parks, and a common area that can be reserved for special events.

 However, that’s not where the fun begins and ends.
-Fantastic apartment amenities also include features like new appliances, balconies/patios, an in-unit washer/dryer, a dishwasher, an oversized bathroom, and so on.
+Fantastic apartment amenities in Farmington Hills MI also include features like new appliances, balconies/patios, an in-unit washer/dryer, a dishwasher, an oversized bathroom, and so on.
 Lastly, the surrounding area and all that it has to offer are added bonuses.